Daintree and Cape Tribulation

 There is evidence in plants, rocks and animals that The Daintree Rainforest has existed in Australia for approximately 135 million years.
 In this time, the rainforest has survived catastrophic earth changes such as global climate changes, volcanoes, changing sea levels and fire amongst other imaginable events.
 The Daintree supposedly saw its first human settlement over 9000 years ago when the Kuku Yalanji indigenous people inhabited the area.
 All of these events have contributed to the history and creation of this unique World Heritage listed Cairns attraction that stands today.

 There are several ways in which tourists can explore the Daintree Rainforest.
-Day tours depart from all regions and locations from Cairns, Cairn northern beaches and Port Douglas daily to explore this eco sensitive diverse region.
-There are also overnight tours which allow for more time and exploration of the rainforest and its secrets or travellers can rent cars to view the region by themselves but keep in mind you are not allowed to take the rent a cars off sealed roads so you may miss out on seeing the best attractions that the Daintree and Cape Tribulation rainforest has to offer which would be a great shame.
+Day Tours depart from all regions and locations from Cairns, Cairns northern beaches and Port Douglas daily to explore this eco sensitive diverse region guided by experienced tour guides.
+There are also overnight tours and packages which allow for more time and exploration of the rainforest and its secrets or travellers can rent cars to view the region by themselves but keep in mind you are not allowed to take the rent a cars off sealed roads so you may miss out on seeing the best attractions that the Daintree and Cape Tribulation rainforest has to offer which would be a great shame.

 By far the best option for exploring the Daintree is to visit for a weekend or a week and truly experience the essence of this tropical rainforest in a luxury resort, a quaint bed and breakfast or backpacker accommodation.
 It isn't until you've been awakened by the squabble of rainbow lorikeets, spent the day on Cape Tribulation Beach, spotted the rare cassowary or cruised down the Daintree River in search of the mighty salt water estuarine crocodile that you've really experienced the allure of the Daintree Rainforest.